 |Outside of Washington (not a Washington state resident)||Any local law enforcement agency in Washington State|

 By law, we can’t provide any information related to anyone’s record, except to law enforcement and correctional agencies.

 You can request this information by completing a Firearms Record Certification Request.
 When completed, take the form and your photo identification to a local law enforcement agency.

-You must petition the court where you were convicted, or petition the superior court where you live.
+Contact the court where you were convicted, or the superior court where you live.